-At MedAustron, patients are currently treated in two radiation rooms.
-In parallel to clinical operations, further commissioning of the center, as well as non-clinical research, takes place at night and on weekends.
-The completion of the third treatment room will pave the way for the center to become fully operational.
-On the one hand, this means an increase in treatment capacity to up to 1,000 patients per year, and on the other hand, an expansion of the range of indications.
+At MedAustron, patients are currently treated in three radiation rooms.
+In addition to clinical operations, technical development as well as non-clinical research, takes place at night and on weekends.
+From a clinical point of view, the constant goal is to increase treatment capacities on the one hand and to expand the range of indications on the other.